How it shapes the landscape

 The European bison teetered on the edge of extinction in Europe and was only saved by a zoo in Poland.
 Conservation breeding from the few surviving animals, and subsequent reintroductions (in Poland, Germany and Romania, for example) have led to its remarkable recovery.
-Today, coordinated efforts by European conservation organisations mean it’s now feasible to bring bison back to Britain.
+Today, coordinated efforts by European conservation organisations mean it has now been possible to bring bison back to Britain.

 The European bison is not native to Britain, but its close relative the globally extinct forest bison Bison schoetensacki was here, at least during the Pleistocene.
 The surviving European bison is a suitable surrogate for this extinct species.

 As bison move among trees and shrubs, their thick fur snags on twigs and branches, which song birds use to insulate their nests.
 Poland’s bison programme has found this leads to more chicks reaching adulthood.